allergyguide/allergyguide/static/tool_assets/oit_patient_resource.typ

 = What to expect from the first few weeks

-- Especially near the beginning of OIT, mild reactions are common, and expected.
-Examples of mild reactions may include mild hives around the mouth, an itchy mouth, or mild stomachache.
-Refer to page X for full details about what to do if there is a reaction.
+- Especially near the beginning of OIT, *mild reactions are common*.
+Examples of mild reactions may include mild hives around the mouth, an itchy mouth, or mild stomachache. *Refer to page 7 for full details* about what to do if there is a reaction.
 - Mild symptoms can be improved / potentially prevented by taking a non-drowsy antihistamine 1 hour before the dose.
 They do not prevent severe reactions.

 = When do we move onto the next step?